 Emily: Sushi – Kanpai (Grindlay Street) Tapas – Cafe Andaluz (George Street) Steak – Shebeen (man vs. food style) (Morrison Street) Cafes – Salt Cafe and the Zulu Lounge (Morningside)

 Favourite Disney film?
-(If you like Disney of course)
+(If you like Disney, of course)

 Graham: Lion King, obviously.
 So epic.
 Fun fact: the opening lines of the Circle of Life translated to English are “Here comes a lion, Father.
 Oh yes, it’s a lion”.
 It’s a perfectly valid statement, but I’m glad they kept to the Zulu version.

-Any music videos in the making?
+Are any music videos in the making?
 Or exciting events for your lovely fans?

 Coolest person you have ever met?